 Ray and Emma find themselves face to face with a couple of demons, but the rest of the children are missing.
 Didn’t someone say something about a meal being prepared?
 Out of the fire…

-Ray realised that the people that saved them from the demons were actually demons too, and he confronted them about it.
+Ray realised that the people who saved them from the demons were actually demons too, and he confronted them about it.
 That was when Emma realised that the girl said something about dinner and her mind leapt to the worst possible conclusion.
 Emma and Ray ran off in search of the others and were pleased to find them alive and well, and getting ready to eat.

 The two demons joined them and together, they all sat down and had something to eat.
 After everyone had gone to bed, Emma and Ray approached the older of the two demons, Sonju, who was still up.
 They asked him about this world and humans and demons.
 There were a lot of questions and they had made a lot of assumptions, however, they couldn’t have been more wrong.

 It turns out that a thousand years ago, the humans and demons agreed to stop killing one another and split the world in two, creating one for the humans and one for the demons.
-As the demons had agreed to not hunt humans anymore, they decided to breed and farm them from the remaining humans that had been in the demon side of things.
+As the demons had agreed to not hunt humans anymore, they decided to breed and farm them from the remaining humans that had been left in the demon side of things.

 Sonju and Mujika agreed to lead them out of the forest and offered to teach them all they knew to prepare them for the outside world.
 They learnt to make fires, cook, and many more things.
 When Sonju went out to scout the area, Emma asked to go with him.
 She needed to learn how to hunt and kill a living thing.
 With her bow and arrow, she successfully hit a bird.

 Sonju gave her a grey branch with whither flowers on, telling her to stab it into the bird’s heart.
-If the flower bloomed, the gods will have blessed the kill.
+If the flower bloomed, the gods would have blessed the kill.
 The plant is a vampiric plant that sucks the blood from the still-living creature, which also preserves the meat.
 Emma realised that Connie must have been alive when she was stuck with one too!

 What did you think?